Echo108471/MonkeyTrenchOffense/README.md

 *Towers:* I created a [base tower class](https://github.com/Echo108471/MonkeyTrenchOffense/blob/9d3d79b015ef8b90aad342d511616c91e4f7395c/monkeytrenchoffense/Scenes/turrets/turretBase/turret_base.gd#L1) and scene from which the others are derived.
 The three types of towers ([projectile](https://github.com/Echo108471/MonkeyTrenchOffense/blob/9d3d79b015ef8b90aad342d511616c91e4f7395c/monkeytrenchoffense/Scenes/turrets/projectileTurret/projectileTurret.gd#L1), [slow](https://github.com/Echo108471/MonkeyTrenchOffense/blob/9d3d79b015ef8b90aad342d511616c91e4f7395c/monkeytrenchoffense/Scenes/turrets/slowTurret/slowTurret.gd#L1), and [bomb](https://github.com/Echo108471/MonkeyTrenchOffense/blob/9d3d79b015ef8b90aad342d511616c91e4f7395c/monkeytrenchoffense/Scenes/turrets/bombTurret/bombTurret.gd#L1)) all inherit the core properties of a tower from this parent class (most represented by a list of member variables that can be customized as needed by other game systems such as tower upgrades).
 This part of my role had relatively notable overlap with other team members given that other systems would need to use/alter behavior of the towers through member variables.
 Additional note: the vector math for making the projectile turret's customizable spreadshot was particularly challenging when I began to consider making it as robust a solution as possible.

 *Projectiles:* I first created a [basic bullet](https://github.com/Echo108471/MonkeyTrenchOffense/blob/9d3d79b015ef8b90aad342d511616c91e4f7395c/monkeytrenchoffense/Scenes/projectiles/bulletBase.gd#L1) to serve as reference.
 It has the basic functionality of aiming, flying, seeking, damaging, etc. and other such basic behaviors for a projectile.
 The [bomb bullet](https://github.com/Echo108471/MonkeyTrenchOffense/blob/9d3d79b015ef8b90aad342d511616c91e4f7395c/monkeytrenchoffense/Scenes/projectiles/bulletBomb.gd#L1) inherits from it, though adding/altering timers, signals, the hitbox, and fuse/explosion animations in order to make it blow up in addition to just flying forward like a normal projectile.
 Also, another team member later helped create a separate icicle bullet using the basic bullet as a template, although in hindsight a more elegant implementation would have been to simply initialize and configure it with a different sprite instead of making a whole new class.
 This part of my role had relatively little overlap with other team members given that most information would be passed through the turret when calling the configure function.

-## User Interface and Input

-**Describe your user interface and how it relates to gameplay.
-This can be done via the template.**
-**Describe the default input configuration.**

-**Add an entry for each platform or input style your project supports.**

 ## Movement/Physics -- Ben Young